-Public reporting burden for this collection of information is estimated to average 12 hours.
+Public reporting burden for this collection of information is estimated to average 24 hours.
 This includes the time for collecting, reviewing, and reporting the data.
-The information is being collected to obtain the supportive documentation which must be submitted to HUD for approval, and is necessary to ensure that viable projects are developed and maintained.
+Send comments regarding this burden estimate or any other aspect of this collection of information, including suggestions for reducing this burden, to the Reports Management Officer, QDAM, U.S. Department of Housing and Urban Development, Washington, DC 20410-5000.
+Do not send this completed form to the above address.
+The information requested is required to obtain the benefit under Section 242 of the National Housing Act.
+No confidentiality is assured.
+The information is being collected to obtain the supportive documentation which must be submitted to HUD for approval and is necessary to ensure that viable projects are developed and maintained.
 The Department will use this information to determine if properties meet HUD requirements with respect to development, operation and/or asset management, as well as ensuring the continued marketability of the properties.
 This agency may not collect this information, and you are not required to complete this form, unless it displays a currently valid OMB control number.

 Warning: Federal law provides that anyone who knowingly or willfully submits (or causes to submit) a document containing any false, fictitious, misleading, or fraudulent statement/certification or entry may be criminally prosecuted and may incur civil administrative liability.
 Penalties upon conviction can include a fine and imprisonment, as provided pursuant to applicable law, which includes, but is not limited to, 18 U.S.C.
-1001, 1010, 1012; 13 U.S.C.
-3729, 3802, 24 C.F.R.
+1001, 1010, 1012; 31 U.S.C.
+3729, 3802; 24 C.F.R.
 Parts 25, 28 and 30, and 2 C.F.R.
 Parts 180 and 2424.

 Recording requested by: